Honda CB750 Cafe Racer – Post 1 (8 December 2019):

 I think @fiorellogalluzzo will be quite happy with it when it’s finally on the completed build.
 How is the fuel cap cover fixed to the cap?
 We use high quality structural adhesive.
 In this case it was the Loctite 4080 FY range.
 Skeptical about adhesives, we were too, but not after watching them tow a 140 tonne locomotive with a glued coupling… very impressive!

 In other works we managed to mount the STEDI 7 inch headlamp.
 The design for the mount is something a bit different.
 It required some tube bending, lathe work and welding.
-It serves as holding in place the headlamp as well as the motogadget motoscope pro instrument cluster.
+It serves as holding in place the headlamp as well as the motogadget motoscope pro dashboard.
 Very neat! the cockpit view should be very clean after this!
 We’re lucky to have Dom, our expert welder and fabricator on hand for such work!

 We also got a new bit of bling for the build.
 That is, all the brake line banjo bolts were replaced with new stainless steel replacements.
 Note that they’re hard to come by because the thread pitch of 1.25mm are no longer commonly used.
 It’s a must for this custom motorcycle!